dbqt/WarudoStreamerBot/README.md

 Eventually, I want to add support for receiving events from StreamerBot.

 ## Release notes
+2024-06-25: Fixed lag when StreamerBot is not running.
 2024-06-04: Initial release with "Do StreamerBot Action" node.

 ## Support